 Using the same methodology, the final actuarial recommended rate increase from current rates (for the non-inflation-protected cell): 20%

-Note that the Minnesota approach includes the reflection of declining interest rates which tends to lead to adverse investment returns compared to expectations in original pricing.
+Note that the MSA approach includes the reflection of declining interest rates which tends to lead to adverse investment returns compared to expectations in original pricing.
 Also, where applicable, insurer morbidity assumptions are adjusted downward due to a lack of credible support at extremely high ages, and a general lack of complete support for aspects of morbidity assumptions, including uncertainty regarding future benefit utilization.

-Details Regarding Texas Approach

-Insurer Calculation (aggregate): 52%

-PPV calculations

-• Texas Life & Health Actuarial Office (LHAO) PPV Calculation (aggregate): 29%

-LHAO Comments

-• For the purposes of the MSA report, and as a component of the calculation of the approvable rate increase, Texas recommends an actuarially justified PPV calculated amount of 29%.

-Texas rate stabilized PPV Formula:

-Reconciliation of Minnesota and Texas Approaches

-The Texas PPV calculated amount of 29% aligns well with the Minnesota approach’s recommended rate increase of 35% for inflation-protected policies and 20% for non-inflation-protected policies when the distribution of inflation-protected vs. non-inflation-protected cells is applied.
-The MSA Team’s recommended rate increase is 35% for inflation-protected policies and 20% for non-inflation-protected policies.

-Recommended rate increases by state, in consideration of various histories of rate increase approvals, are listed in Appendix 2.

 Correspondence Summary